ajschumacher/gadsdc/dataset_research/README.md

 # Dataset Research

 This homework will introduce you to a dataset - and give you something to work with in `R`.
 You aren't limited to just the dataset you work with here, but it will give you something to start from.
-Becoming familiar with a dataset is an important first step; those included in the [starter list of datasets](datasets.md) are fairly small and well known.
+Becoming familiar with a dataset is an important first step.
+Those included in the [starter list of datasets](datasets.md) are fairly small and well known.
 Many are already included in `R` or an `R` package that you can easily find.

 You should write a markdown file covering the following: